How to Get on the Waitlist

 Who is our health and wellness counselling for?

-Our free counselling is designed for people who are under- or unemployed or for various other reasons cannot afford to pay for mental health services.
-Our free counselling is provided by practicum students who are completing their Masters degrees in counselling, art therapy, or social work.
+The counselling we offer is designed for folks who can not afford full-cost counselling.
+In some circumstances free counselling may be available which is provided by practicum students who are completing their Masters degrees in counselling, clinical counselling, art therapy or social work.

 How much does it cost?

-Receipts can be provided for extended health insurance.
+Please note that receipts can be provided for extended health insurance purposes.